20 IRA Mistakes to Avoid

 10) Delaying Contributions Because of Short-Term Considerations

 Investors--especially younger ones--might put off making IRA contributions, assuming they'll be tying their money up until retirement.
 Not necessarily.
-Roth IRA contributions are especially liquid and can be withdrawn at any time and for any reason without taxes or penalty, and investors may also withdraw their IRA money without taxes and/or penalty under very specific circumstances, outlined here.
+Roth IRA contributions are especially liquid and can be withdrawn at any time and for any reason without taxes or penalty, and investors may also withdraw the investment-earnings component of their IRA money without taxes and/or penalty under very specific circumstances, outlined here.
 While it's not ideal to raid an IRA prematurely, doing so is better than not contributing in the first place.

 11) Running Afoul of the 5-Year Rule

 The ability to take tax-free withdrawals in retirement is the key advantage of having a Roth IRA.
 But even investors who are age 59 1/2 have to satisfy what's called the five-year rule, meaning that the assets must be in the Roth for at least five years before they begin withdrawing them.
-That's straightforward enough, but things get more complicated if your money is in a Roth because you converted Traditional IRA assets.
+That's straightforward enough, but things get more complicated if your money is in a Roth because you converted traditional IRA assets.
 This article describes the five-year rule in detail.

 12) Thinking of an IRA As 'Mad Money'